abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 53: February 23, 2018

+Today's Progress: Continued advanced FCC algorithm challenges.

+Thoughts: Took a break from the cash register!
+It is passing 6/7 tests and everything is right except that last $0.01!
+Worked on the Inventory Update challnege instead.

+Link to work: n/a

 ### Day 52: February 22, 2018

 Today's Progress: Continued advanced FCC algorithm challenges.